Open-WP-Club/woo-inventory-alerts/readme.txt

 = Where do I configure the plugin? =

-Go to WooCommerce > Settings > Products > Inventory and scroll to the "Woo Inventory Alerts Plugin" section.
+Go to WooCommerce > Settings > Products > Inventory and scroll to the "Inventory Alerts for WooCommerce Plugin" section.

 = What does the threshold setting do? =